Forbidden Fruit and Its Consequences

 We know don’t we?
 It is apparent that the wrinkled, aged woman is ‘gifting’ her husband with her servant, young, and ostensibly fertile.
 She is far too old to produce an heir for her husband’s tribe therefore she brings him her servant Hagar to lie with him.

-In Sarah’s culture, this was fairly common practice.
-Barren women like her would encourage their husbands to have intercourse with a servant so that an heir could be produced for the tribe.
+In Sarah’s culture, this was common practice.
+Barren women routinely urged their husbands to lie with a servant to produce an heir for the tribe.
+But Sarah and Abraham have been chosen and belong to Another.

 If culturally acceptable, why use the term “Forbidden fruit?”